 Although Riak's two interfaces do not have complete feature-parity, client libraries should make an effort to hide implementation details of the protocols from applications, presenting a uniform interface.
 This will reduce the amount of code changes needed to select a different transport mechanism for operational reasons.

-As described in the Eventual Consistency section, there are many scenarios that can result in temporary inconsistency, which may cause the appearance of stale data or sibling objects.
-To react appropriately to unexpected or unsuccessful results, clients should retry requests a small number of times before failing to the caller.
+As described in the Eventual Consistency document, there are many scenarios that can result in temporary inconsistency, which may cause the appearance of stale data or sibling objects.
+To react appropriately to unexpected or unsuccessful results, clients should enable users to retry requests a specifiable number of times before failing to the caller.
 For example, when fetching a key that might be inconsistent among its replicas, this gives read repair a chance to update the stale copies.
 Retries also may give the client an opportunity to reconnect to the Riak node (or a different node in the cluster) when the original connection is lost for whatever reason.
 A number of operations in Riak are idempotent and thus can be retried without side-effects.

 In order to give applications the opportunity to recover from conflicting or partitioned writes to a key, Riak can be configured to present the client multiple versions of the value, also known as siblings.
 It then becomes the responsibility of the application to resolve those siblings in a way that is meaningful to the application domain.
 Clients should provide a way to encapsulate resolution behavior such that it can be run automatically when sibling values are detected, potentially multiple times in the course of a fetch or storage operation.
 Without sibling resolution, the number of stored versions will continually grow, resulting in degraded performance across the cluster in the form of extremely high per-operation latencies or apparent unresponsiveness.

 Read-before-Write and Causal Context

 Riak will return an encoded causal context with every “fetch” or

 “read” request that does not result in a

 context (which is simply a non-human-readable byte string) tells Riak